fr33bits/SpaceSync/README.md

 # SpaceSync

 SpaceSync is a room reservation and scheduling app.
+It's an SPA based on React and TypeScript that talks to a Node.js API server, which connects to a MySQL database.

 ## Set-up